MoIzadloo/ultimate-react-multilevel-menu/README.md

 ### Navbar

-The navbar component is the container of all other components and you can change the color scheme by using the predefined CSS classes or your custom CSS classes
+The Navbar component is the container of all other components and you can change the color scheme by using the predefined CSS classes or your custom CSS classes

 #### Props